Breast cancer | Mate pukupuku ūtaetae

 Read more about breast cancer diagnosis.

-Which treatment or combination of treatments is used depends on the type and size of the breast cancer and whether it has spread, and the age, general health and personal choice of the woman with breast cancer.
+The treatment or combination of treatments used depends on the type and size of the breast cancer and whether it has spread, and your age, general health and personal choice.

 Read more about breast cancer treatment.

-Video series interviewing people about their personal journey with breast cancer including the signs, symptoms and treatment.
+In this video series people were interviewed about their personal journey with breast cancer including the signs, symptoms and treatment.

 Video: Helena's story